Division of Physics

 Last Wednesday in October, Annually Thereafter

-Particle physics plays an essential role in the broader enterprise of the physical sciences.
-It inspires U.S. students, attracts talent from around the world, and drives critical intellectual and technological advances in other fields.
-It is entering an era of unprecedented potential as a result of new discoveries about matter and energy in the Universe.
 Particle Physics seeks to explore the fundamental nature of matter, energy, space, and time.
 It asks such questions as: What are the origins of mass?
 Can the basic forces of nature be unified?
 How did the universe begin?
 How will it evolve in the future?
 What are dark matter and dark energy?
 Are there extra dimensions of space-time?
 Formerly separate questions in cosmology (the universe on the largest scales) and quantum phenomena (the universe on the smallest scales) become connected through our understanding that the early universe can be explored through the techniques of particle physics.
+These questions are addressed by programs in both theoretical and experimental particle physics in the Division of Physics.

 THIS PROGRAM IS PART OF